Juniper/nita-cli/README.md

 Enjoy creating your own docker-like or VMM-like CLI interface!!!

+### Known issues

+It is a known issue that when making use of autocompletion with NITA CLI and the `keys` of your TREE are numbers (e.g `32568`), the autocompletion _breaks_.

+The command if not autocompleted will be executed, however when pressing \<TAB\> twice it will break!
+See below example:

+    nita@mbp:~/nita-cli$ nita 32568 -bash: local: `32568=up down start stop': not a valid identifier

+Recommendation is therefore not to use _numbers_ on the keys...
+If stricktly necessary, add a letter as a prefix and that will prevent autocompletion from breaking.

+Autompletes with the possible options from a sample tree.

+    nita@mbp:~/nita-cli$ nita a32568
+    a325681  a325682  a325683

+Autompletes (also since it started with a letter).

+    nita@mbp:~/nita-cli$ nita a325681
+    down    start   status  stop    up

 ## Continuos integration (CI)

 Continuous integration is the practice of routinely integrating code changes into the main branch of a repository and testing them as soon and often as possible.
 Any merge request (MR) into master branch triggers a CI/CD pipeline to validate those changes.
 It is made up of 2 different stages: